Training is available for a wide variety of people in the SCT training system –people with different energy, interest and goals.

 Core Ongoing Settings

 - Ongoing experiential training practicum.
 Typically these trainings occur in SCT groups that meet regularly, led by a licensed SCT Practitioner.
-Members who don't have these groups available to them work with a Training Mentor to make use of intermediate level experiential workshops (for example, the 3-Year Intermediate Group at the SCT Annual Conferences).
+Members may find these groups in their area or online.
+Along with ongoing groups, intermediate level experiential workshops (for example, the 3-Year Intermediate Group at the SCT Annual Conferences) are rich learning resources.

 - Theory group seminars.
-The goal is to deepen understanding of the Theory of Living Human Systems (TLHS) and systems-centered thinking.
-These seminars occur on the SCTRI telebridge, in small groups or in conjunction with an ongoing training group.
+The goal is to deepen understanding of a Theory of Living Human Systems (TLHS) and systems-centered thinking.
+These seminars occur online, in small groups or in conjunction with an ongoing training group.